Leos Carax

-Alex Christophe Dupont (born 1960), best known as Leos Carax (/fr/), is a French film director, critic and writer.
+Alex Christophe Dupont (Note: Some sources say Carax was born Alexandre Oscar Dupont, but a review addendum published in The New York Times in 2012 reads: "A film review on Wednesday about Holy Motors, using information from a publicist, misstated the original name of the director, Leos Carax.
+He was born Alex Christophe Dupont, not Alexandre Oscar Dupont.") (born 22 November 1960), best known as Leos Carax (/fr/), is a French film director, critic, and writer.
 Carax is noted for his poetic style and his tortured depictions of love.
 His first major work was Boy Meets Girl (1984), and his notable works include Les Amants du Pont-Neuf (1991), Pola X (1999), Holy Motors (2012) and Annette (2021).
 For the latter, he won the Best Director prize at the 2021 Cannes Film Festival.

 Early life

 Carax was born Alex Christophe Dupont in Suresnes, Hauts-de-Seine, a commune in the suburbs of Paris, France.
-His mother is American and his father is French.
+His father is French science journalist George Dupont, and his mother, Joan, is an American film journalist who wrote for the International Herald Tribune.